 Getting Started With A Verified WeChat Official Account

 Compared to creating accounts on other instant messengers, things are complicated in China.
 The Chinese government needs to have control over the companies who can spread information on a mass scale.
-Thus, registering an Official WeChat Account and verifying costs money (~90USD) and requires you to provide documentation.
+Thus, registering an Official WeChat Business Account and verifying costs money (~90USD) and requires you to provide documentation.
 If you'd like to register on your own, the steps are below.
 If you need help creating an account, let us know.

 Step 1.
 Creating a WeChat Official Account